Are you looking for the best hip strengthening exercises that can help you improve your athletic performance and reduce the risk of injury?

 Lie on your back with both knees bent and feet flat on the floor, arms pressed against the floor by your sides.
 Then, lift your hips, engage your thighs, and squeeze your glutes.

-Next, raise your right leg up in the air as straight as possible, keeping the foot flexed and extend it while raising your lower back and butt.
+Next, raise your right leg in the air as straight as possible, keeping the foot flexed and extend it while raising your lower back and butt.
 Lift your hip as high as possible by engaging your abs and pressing down through the left heel.

 Hold the position for 5 to 10 seconds; lower your hips to lightly touch the ground, then switches legs.